Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/renderer-features/how-to-create-custom-renderer-feature.md

     </ul>

     ```C#
+    // Get the Camera data from the renderingData argument.
     Camera camera = renderingData.cameraData.camera;
     // Set the projection matrix so that Unity draws the quad in screen space
     cmd.SetViewProjectionMatrices(Matrix4x4.identity, Matrix4x4.identity);